Generative Data Augmentation using LLMs improves Distributional Robustness in Question Answering: Conclusion and Future Avenues

 \section{Conclusion and Future Avenues}

 We created a framework that enhances the performance of reading comprehension models by supplementing real datasets with a diverse dataset generated by contemporary, real-world generative models.
 Our findings indicate that this training method yields superior results on test datasets and those with natural distribution shifts, due to the added robustness from training on the generated data as opposed to traditional methods.
-We studied how varying amounts of generated data impact these patterns.
-We found that data generated by large, current language models prove more effective for developing sturdy models in Natural Language Processing (NLP).
-Our work also suggests a positive trend towards using high-quality synthetic data to train smaller, specialized models.
-In the future, we want to explore a more extensive comparison against question generation methods and how this paradigm fits into fine-tuning larger language models.
+In the future, we want to explore a more extensive comparison against question generation methods and how this paradigm fits into fine-tuning larger models.